Chicken Congee Recipe | A Healing Hearty Soup

 5. Stir in the miso, sesame oil, and low-sodium tamari.

 As written, this recipe serves one.
-If you change the number of servings on the recipe card below, the ingredient amounts are automatically adjusted when you choose the number of servings on the slider.
+If you change the number of servings on the recipe card below, the ingredient amounts are automatically adjusted as you move the slider.
 Do this before printing the recipe, and the adjusted measurements will be there.

 How To Temper An Egg & Why You Should

-You will have egg drop soup if you add the egg to the hot broth too quickly and without stirring constantly, which is why we temper it.
+You will wind up with egg drop soup if you add the egg to the hot broth too quickly and without constantly stirring, which is why we temper it.

 1. Crack the egg into a small bowl and whisk well.